News

 • iHAPC results – SAE International in Italy, 14-17.9.2025

-We’re proud to share that the results of our simulation research will be presented at the SAE International – 17th International Conference on Engines and Vehicles for Sustainable Transport (ICE2025), taking place on 14-17 September in Capri, Italy.
+We’re proud to share that the results of our simulation research were presented at the SAE International – 17th International Conference on Engines and Vehicles for Sustainable Transport (ICE2025), taking place on 14-17 September in Capri, Italy.

-Our Task Leader, Sajid Ahammed, will present the paper titled: Enabling near-zero emissions and superior efficiency in large-bore, medium-speed engines with a hydrogen-argon power cycle.
+Our Task Leader, Sajid Ahammed, presented the paper titled: Enabling near-zero emissions and superior efficiency in large-bore, medium-speed engines with a hydrogen-argon power cycle.

 This research marks a key milestone in demonstrating the potential of innovative thermodynamic cycles to support the decarbonization of large engine applications.
 For the first time, this study investigates the feasibility of the hydrogen–argon cycle in the context of its intended application in high-power-density peaking power plants.
 The study forms pre-design constraints for the corresponding world-first relevant-scale (150kW/per cylinder) demonstrator of the APC technology to be built in Finland by the iHAPC consortium.